A guide to understanding sales tax for school fundraisers.

-Before starting a brochure sale it’s important that you understand both your local and state tax laws.
-Some states don’t require that you collect sales tax at all, while others charge tax on every item in your brochure, regardless of whether it contains food or not.
+Before starting a brochure sale, you must understand local and state tax laws.
+Some states don’t require you to collect sales tax at all, while others charge tax on every item in your brochure, regardless of whether it contains food.

-Before hiring a fundraising company to handle your brochure sale, make sure you understand your tax responsibilities.
-This way, if you know you’ll need to collect the tax, there will be no surprises in the end.
-If your state requires you to pay tax on your fundraiser, you the company can remit it on your behalf, or you’ll need to pay it yourself.
+Understand your tax responsibilities before hiring a fundraising company to handle your brochure sale.
+This way, if you know you’ll need to collect the tax, there will be no surprises.
+If your state requires you to pay tax on your fundraiser, the company can remit it on your behalf, or you’ll need to pay it yourself.

 Here are some questions that you’ll want to know the answers to:

 Do We Have a Sales Tax Obligation?

 Just because your organization is a nonprofit doesn’t mean you’re not obligated to pay sales tax.
 First, you should find out what your state’s tax laws are on school brochure fundraiser sales.
 There are three possible scenarios: